 Without a doubt, curry is the first thing that comes to mind when thinking about Indian food.
 But actually, it’s not only a staple in Indian cuisine but also in Thailand, Japan, and other Asian countries.
-Pairing curry and wine isn’t easy, especially if the curry is very spicy.
+Matching curry and wine isn’t easy, especially if the curry is very spicy.
 Nevertheless, you can create fantastic wine and curry pairings.
-Let’s find out how.

 What Is Curry?

 Curry has two meanings.
 On the one hand, it’s the name of a mixture of various spices.
-Its main ingredient is turmeric, a herbal plant from the ginger family that contributes little flavor but a vibrant yellow color to the mix.
+Its main ingredient is turmeric, a herbal plant from the ginger family.
+It contributes only a little flavor but a vibrant yellow color to the mix.
 Curry powder can also contain cumin, coriander, and fenugreek that add mild flavors, as well as more dominant spices such as cardamom, mace, and nutmeg.
 Depending on the precise recipe, curry powder ranges from relatively mild to very spicy.